opnsense/docs/source/manual/how-tos/nginx.rst

 .. image:: images/nginx_reload.png

 Click the reload button and you are done.
+You may need to open some ports in the firewall if you have not done that yet.
+Since you are directly on the firewall, There is no need to use NAT similar workaround.